khatastroffik/react-text-renderer-components/README.md

 !
 MANAGE AND RENDER YOUR DATA, NOT THEIR STRING REPRESENTATION !

-This is zero-dependencies component library providing a set of (pure) text rendering utility components accepting common and custom data/field types as input and automatically rendering their text representation.
+This is a zero-dependencies component library providing a set of (pure) text rendering utility components.
+Those components are accepting common and custom data/field types as input and are rendering their text representation *automatically*.

-e.g. display a `CreatedAt` field (Date type) within an html-table cell using a simple `<td><DateRenderer value={item.CreatedAt} /></td>`statement.
+e.g. to render the text corresponding to a `DateOfBirth` field (Date type) within an html-table cell, use a simple `<td><DateRenderer value={person.DateOfBirth} /></td>` statement.

 ## Available renderer components